This story has been updated. It was originally published on April 21, 2020.

 The leading video apps with end-to-end encryption include Google Duo and Apple’s FaceTime, plus the more business-focused Webex from Cisco, and GoToMeeting.
 Instant messaging-focused apps with video calling options sometimes offer end-to-end encryption, too—WhatsApp and Signal are two examples.

-Video calling apps without end-to-end encryption (including Skype and Zoom) often lack the feature because they support a wider range of devices and connection standards that can’t be secured in the same way.
+Video calling apps without end-to-end encryption (like Skype) often lack the feature because they support a wider range of devices and connection standards that can’t be secured in the same way.
 This isn’t necessarily a bad or unsafe approach, but it does mean you have to put a little more trust in the company running the software.
+Zoom sits between these two extremes: You can enable end-to-end encryption if you want.

 Update your software